Articles by City & Category

 The Solomon R. Guggenheim Museum in New York—better known as "the Guggenheim"—was originally intended to house its namesake's eccentric, non-objective art collection, which included works by Vasily Kandinsky and his followers.
 It quickly became evident that a permanent collection was necessary, so Frank Lloyd Wright was hired to create a masterpiece to showcase the masterworks inside.

 The Guggenheim Museum opened its fabled doors in 1959 and has been enthralling visitors ever since.
 There are even international Guggenheim museums: you can visit them in Venice and Bilbao, and one is currently being planned for Abu Dhabi.

 Permanent Guggenheim Museum Collections

 While there is no shortage of art to admire in NYC, the Guggenheim truly shines above the rest.
 Featuring both a permanent and an ever-changing rotation of exhibits, the museum and its collections never fails to inspire.

 One of the more popular permanent exhibits is the Thannhauser Collection.
 It's filled with French Impressionist, Post-Impressionist, and and modern French masterpieces from the Guggenheim's collection, including works by Degas, Manet, Van Gogh, and more.

 The Guggenheim's Rotating Museum Collections

 With thousands of pieces of artwork, it's up to the museum's curators to decide on new exhibits that will captivate Guggenheim visitors.
 Exhibits generally last anywhere between three and six months and can include multiple artists or focus on an individual.

 If you're a local resident of New York City or live close enough to visit multiple times each year, make it a point to check out the Guggenheim's website to see what's on display before you go.
-Past collections have included the poured art of Jackson Pollock and the experimental works of China post-1989, which happened to be the largest show on this particular subject in all of North America.
+Past exhibitions have included solo shows featuring Alberto Giacometti, Vasily Kandinsky, Hilma af Klint, and Agnes Martin, and group shows such as the experimental works of China post-1989, which happened to be the largest show on this particular subject in all of North America.
 The creativity of the curators knows no bounds, so be prepared to be amazed by their ingenuity.

 The Guggenheim Museum Building